O-X-L/ansible-opnsense/docs/source/general/list.rst

 Info
 ****

-This module can list existing items/entries of a specified part of the OPNSense system.
+This module can list existing items/entries of a specified part of the OPNsense system.

 In most cases the returned type of this module ist a list of dictionaries.